caitaozhan/stress/README.md

 # Introduction to CPU Performance Benchmark
 It is interesting to see how the CPU advanced throughout the years.
-This repository is a simple performance benchmark, derived from my workflow that heavily uses Python3 and Numpy.
+This repository is a simple performance benchmark, derived from my workflow that heavily uses Python and NumPy.
 Unlike other benchmarks, my benchmark's performance metric **has actual meanings**.
 The metric is the **runtime (in seconds) of completing some number of tasks concurrently**, and each task is fixed -- repeating $10\times10$ matrix multiplication $10^7$ times.

 # How to Run the Benchmark
 Stress a CPU by small matrix multiplication.
-I observe that **small matrix multiplication in Numpy only uses a single core**.
+I observe that **small matrix multiplication in NumPy only uses a single core**.
 To start the benchmark, please run the following in the terminal:
 ```
 python stress.py -t 1 2 4 6 8 12 16
 ```